-Making it possible for people to be healthy and communities to be strong
+Making it possible for people and community to be strong and healthy

 Did you know…

 …that feeling a personal sense of wellbeing and connection to our community can affect us all?

 Any one of us is impacted by an unexpected crisis each and every day.
 By supporting programs that help in times of crisis and those that assist residents to live independently, we are helping to impact the wellbeing of people in our community.

 We have made three-year grants available to enable more stability for programs.

 We have launched the 211 network.
 Where help is just a click away!

 We partnered to host an event for Clara’s Big Ride, promoting mental health in our community.